webshopapps/module-productrate/README.md

 Description
 -----------
-The ProductRate shipping extension is the original Magento solution that enables you to offer multiple shipping options to customers based on their locations.
-With ProductRate you can define different shipping rates according to destination, shipping method and the weight, price or quantity of an item.
+The ProductRate shipping extension is the original Magento solution that enables you to offer product specific shipping rates to customers.
+Enter shipping rates for each of your products in the admin panel and Product Rate will calculate the total shipping charge when your customers go to checkout.

+This extension also gives you control of how shipping is calculated on multiple items.
+For example, you can add a flat or percentage surcharge on the shipping fee when there is more than one of the same product in the cart.

 Compatibility
 -------------